RespectedCow/tictactoegame/README.md

 run "ruby launcher.rb" in your terminal after installing.
 A represents the first row and the next character needs to be a number to represent the column(all must be lowercase) B represents the second row.
 C represents the third.
 Example: a1.
-Goodluck as the bot is extremely hard to beat.
+Goodluck as the bot is pretty hard to beat.